The Aussies Racked Up Even More Medals Overnight, So Here’s Everything You Missed While Snoozing

 Full Paris Olympics medal tally

-As Day 13 comes to an end, Australia stands at number three on the world medal tally for the Paris 2024 Olympic Games.
+As Day 14 comes to an end, Australia stands strong at number three on the world medal tally for the Paris 2024 Olympic Games.

 As long as we keep beating France, I’ll be happy.